Brought Back for a Reason

 One weekend evening, her life changed forever.
-Her son found her unresponsive - Maureen had suffered a stroke.
+Maureen suffered a stroke.
 While in a coma for two months, her son needed to be placed in foster care.
 Maureen lost most of her vision as a result of a brain bleed, and had difficulty with balance.
 This played a significant part in a fall where she broke her hip after her release from hospital.

 Today, Maureen is doing much better, and despite the difficulties she has endured, she has a positive outlook on the future.
 “I was brought back for a reason,” she says emotionally, “to raise my young son to be the man that my two older sons are.”

 To meet Maureen, it is difficult to see her brain injury, which is often the case with this invisible disability.
 She has anxiety and is easily overwhelmed.